 You can prevent your eye disease getting worse – but you need to act now.

-All the same advice on preventing retinopathy applies here - whether you have signs of eye problems or not, managing your diabetes is critical now.
+All the same advice on preventing retinopathy applies here - whether you have signs of eye problems or not, managing your diabetes is critical to reduce the chances of the problem progressing.

 - Keep blood sugar, cholesterol and blood pressure at your target levels - your healthcare team may give you blood pressure tablets even if you don’t have high blood pressure.

-- Get your eyes screened every year - to check for any changes in your eyes.
+- Get your eyes screened as advised - to check for any changes in your eyes.
+This maybe every three to six months if you have pre-proliferative retinopathy to monitor your eyes.

 - Take your diabetes medication - to manage your blood sugar levels.